{junha.lee, dmsgk724, p0125ch, dahyun.kang, mscho}@postech.ac.kr

 Data Annotation Pipeline

-Our data annotation pipeline automatically generates high-quality affordance annotations by combining three foundation models.
-Given multi-view renderings of a 3D object, Gemma3 generates natural language affordance queries, Molmo points to the interaction regions, and MobileSAM produces precise segmentation masks.
-The multi-view mask logits are then aggregated on the 3D object surface to obtain affordance heatmaps.
+Our data annotation pipeline automatically generates high-quality affordance annotations by chaining three foundation models.
+Given multi-view renderings of a 3D object, Gemma3 generates open-vocabulary natural language affordance queries via chain-of-thought prompting, Molmo points to the interaction region for each query, and MobileSAM converts each point into a 2D segmentation mask.
+The multi-view masks are then lifted and aggregated on the 3D object surface via cross-view voting to obtain a final 3D affordance heatmap.

 Data annotation pipeline: Gemma generates queries, Molmo points, MobileSAM segments, then 2D to 3D lifting and voting